Intercontinental Exchange Inc. (ICE) Just Got Our Attention

-Intercontinental Exchange Inc. (NYSE:ICE) went up by 0.96% from its latest closing price compared to the recent 1-year high of $109.85.
-The company’s stock price has collected 4.52% of gains in the last five trading sessions.
-MarketWatch.com reported 7 hours ago that Intercontinental Exchange Inc. stock rises Monday, outperforms market
+Intercontinental Exchange Inc. (NYSE:ICE) went down by -1.02% from its latest closing price compared to the recent 1-year high of $110.71.
+The company’s stock price has collected -2.33% of loss in the last five trading sessions.
+Press Release reported 17 hours ago that Intercontinental Exchange Launches 10 New MSCI(R) Index Futures

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.